Health

 Diet.

 Our Sustainable Livelihoods Programme can influence food security and therefore impact diet at home.
-One of the T&Cs of partnering with us is a requirement that the community ensure the provision of a lunchtime meal for students.
+One of the T&Cs of partnering with us is a requirement that the community ensure the provision of a lunchtime meal for all students.

 We also encourage schools to establish and run market garden projects that can enhance the nutritional value of the meals.
+This has been done at Waangwaray, Managha, Malangi, Oldenderti, and Gendi.
+Other locations lack water and/or space.

 A lunchtime meal boosts energy levels and teachers report far greater afternoon attendance and engagement, which helps them get through the lessons plans.